 Addressing Inconsistent Formats

-Addressing typos and misspellings is essential for maintaining data accuracy.
-Fuzzy matching algorithms are employed to identify and correct textual errors, enhancing the reliability of the dataset.
-Inconsistent categorical values are standardized through consolidation or mapping synonymous categories to a common label.
+The precision of data is maintained by addressing the typos and misspellings.
+The dataset reliability is improved through the use of fuzzy matching algorithms to detect and correct errors in the text.
+Inconsistent categorical values are unified through consolidation or mapping synonymous categories to a common label.

 Handling Noisy Data